omp5gsel/StarcrossExmouthFerry/README.md

 -   Locate the "Contact Us" page.
 -   Use the provided form to submit key information for the team to review and contact you back.

+**Check (19/03/2025):**

+-   Followed steps listed.
+-   `Contact Us` has been renamed to `Contact` in the navigation throughtout development but now contains an icon to make it more user friendly.
+-   Contact form is instantly visible

 ### 3. Business - Travel

 **Who:** A business looking to use the ferry outside of regular hours.